bitwalk123/dcp_creator/README.md

 # dcp_creator

-This tool is designed to assist the detailed definition of DCP needed in multivariate analysis effectively.
+This tool is designed to assist the detailed definition of DCP.

 DCP stands for Data Collection Plan.

 ### What is this repository for? ###

-* This repository is for 'dcp_creator' tool, testing DCP creation used for the Fleet Analysis Tool.
+* This repository is for 'dcp_creator' tool, testing DCP creation.
 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)